 You need to take out the insurance policy as soon as you have made any bookings with us or have bought any flights.
 Then the money you have spent is covered.
 If you had to pull out of the trip before you have insurance then anything you had spent on flights would be lost.

 Vaccinations & Medications (min 8 weeks before leaving)

-You need to make an appointment to speak to your family doctor and/or a travel health centre at least 8 weeks prior to leaving.
+You need to make an appointment to speak with your family doctor and/or a travel health centre at least 8 weeks prior to leaving.
 You can then ask them to advise you on what vaccinations you will need.
-You will also need to speak to them about the type of anti-malarials that are most suitable for you personally.
+You will also need to speak to them about the type of antimalarials that are most suitable for you personally.
 The NHS publish guidance on their Fit For Travel website.

 Passport & Visas (min 3 months before leaving)

-You need to make sure that your passport will not run out sooner than 6 months after your trip date, Do check this early as it can take a long time to process a new one.
+You need to make sure that your passport will not run out sooner than six months after your trip date, Do check this early as it can take a long time to process a new one.